Travel & Stay

 Climb aboard the Mt.
 Rainier Scenic Railroad’s classic steam engine for a tour of the Nisqually Valley.

 Go for a drive into Mount Rainier National Park on the Longmire-to-Paradise Rd to check out incredible views and access to easy, moderate, or strenuous hiking.
 Dogs aren’t welcome on the trails but can stay in the car while you stop at a view.
-The drive from the Nisqually Entrance to the Stevens Canyon Entrance takes about 1.5 hrs.
+The drive from the Nisqually Entrance to the Stevens Canyon Entrance takes about 1.5 hours each way.

-The Reflection Lakes Trail Heads provide an opportunity for a short stroll by the 2 alpine lakes.
+The Reflection Lakes Trail Heads hosts a short stroll by the 2 alpine lakes.
 For a more moderate experience, take the Mazama Ridge Trail to a scenic overlook of Louise Lake.

 Visit the WTA’s website for more hiking options or sign-up for a 7-day free trial to OnX Maps for detailed access to hiking trails in the area.
 Depending on where you are going you may need a Discover Pass, NW Forest Pass, or a National Parks Pass.